Courtesy of TUMI

 Avoid lost luggage and skip the confusion at baggage claim.
 A good luggage tag is a must-have for any seasoned traveler.

 While it may seem like an afterthought, a great luggage tag not only enables you to personalize your luggage, but can also help you quickly identify your black roller bag, which likely looks just like every other one coming off the carousel.
 And should your bag get—gasp—lost, having your email and phone number attached goes a long way toward ensuring that all your stuff finds its way home.
+(Psst: Lost luggage is way less likely when you refrain from checking baggage.
+Read up on carry-on size restrictions and our favorite carry-ons to save yourself a potential headache.)
 Don’t settle for those flimsy paper tags you find at the airline counter; instead, choose one of these stylish, fun, high-tech, or environmentally friendly tags from our lineup of favorites.

 Want a luggage tag that cleverly serves more than one function?
 The Luggage Tag Power Bank ($75) from TUMI not only discreetly holds your contact information, but also houses a 1,500 mAh battery and Lightning cable, so you can charge your iPhone or iPad while traveling (you’ll get about one iPhone charge).
 No more frantic searching for an outlet as you wait for your flight.